Free State of Saxe-Meiningen: History

 The Free State of Saxe-Meiningen took a wait-and-see approach to merging with the other Thuringian states.
 The governing coalition wanted to join a "greater" Thuringia that would include the Thuringian regions that were part of Prussia, while the Thuringian Agricultural League preferred annexation to Prussia.
 Due to Meiningen's traditionally strong ties to Franconia, there were also efforts in some parts of the state to join Bavaria.
-After Prussia refused to cedie any of its territory to a new state of Thuringia, a clear majority in the Landtag voted on 12 December 1919 to approve the Thuringian Community Treaty, an agreement among the Thuringian states (except Coburg, which merged into Bavaria) to form a unified state without the Prussian regions.
+After Prussia refused to cede any of its territory to a new state of Thuringia, a clear majority in the Landtag voted on 12 December 1919 to approve the Thuringian Community Treaty, an agreement among the Thuringian states (except Coburg, which merged into Bavaria) to form a unified state without the Prussian regions.
 The government of Meiningen insisted on a number of reservations and special requests, which were accepted by the Thuringian State Council.
 In particular, Meiningen did not want the debts of the other states to become the joint debts of the new state and called for all parts of Saxe-Meiningen to remain together.

 With the founding of the state of Thuringia on 1 May 1920, the Free State of Saxe-Meiningen formally ceased to exist as a federal state.
 In the autumn, some of its former territory launched an ultimately unsuccessful campaign to break away from Thuringia.
 The "Law on the Administration of the Former Thuringian states during the Transition Period’" of 9 December 1920 transformed the Free State into a higher-level municipal association, the Saxe-Meiningen region, with regional representation and a regional government; it was abolished on 1 April 1923.
 The state parliament became the regional representation without new elections.